 - Tip: Don’t hike up the Lions Rock itself, because it is very expensive (30€).
 The better option is to hike up the Pidurangala Rock on the opposite side.
 From there you have an incredible view over the Lions Rock and the whole area.
 Furthermore, it is much cheaper, you just have to pay a small fee of 500 RS (2,50€).
 The best time to go is for sunrise.

 - PLEASE: Don’t go to common elephant “sanctuaries” or ride on elephants!
 The animals are not treated right in these kinds of institutions in Sri Lanka.
 If you want to see elephants do your research first.

 - Train ride from Kandy to Ella: This 6-hour train ride is called to be the most scenic in the world.
 It is a long journey and the train is not very comfortable, but the views are breathtaking.
 It is a very unique experience.
 You’ll be driving through tea plantations, mountainsides and jungle.
 Meanwhile you can hang out the door and enjoy the breeze.
-Even though we had bad weather this was a very memorable day to us.
+Even though I had bad weather this was a very memorable day to me.
 You definitely can not miss this when you travel to Sri Lanka.

 - Tip #1: Don’t enter the train directly in Kandy, since the train is overcrowded most of the time.
 Rather take a tuk-tuk to the nearby Peradeniya Station and enter the train there.
 Fewer people are on the train at this point and you can get a seat more easily as most of the people exit the train in Kandy.